 THANK YOU!

 Although we usually try to post on Fridays, many of your stories will appear on other days during the competition to allow us to spread our workload.
 We don't – can't – acknowledge your work individually.
-You'll know your story or poem has been accepted when it's published, and we also flag new work on Twitter.
+You'll know your story or poem has been accepted when it's published.

 We try to accept most things, but I'm afraid we have to reject submissions that:

 Although we usually try to post on Fridays, many of your stories will appear on other days during the competition to allow us to spread our workload.
 We don't – can't – acknowledge your work individually.
-You'll know your story or poem has been accepted when it's published, and we also flag new work on Twitter.
+You'll know your story or poem has been accepted when it's published.

 We try to accept most things, but I'm afraid we have to reject submissions that: